Well, the Michigan House of Representatives has done did it.

 Bush never did anything like that.

-Uh the stimulus than the various tax increases.
+The stimulus and the various tax increases.

 I think Obama owned the economy within actually a month.